 Buy-to-let tip - A buy-to-let investment should be a long term investment where a short term dip in house prices will not be so devastating.

-If you are relying on a mortgage to help finance your buy-to-let investment then a rise in interest rates can seriously affect your finances.
+If you are relying on a mortgage to help finance your buy-to-let investment, then a rise in interest rates can seriously affect your finances.
 At the present time interest rates are artificially low due to government intervention.
 Over the long term, mortgage rates have averaged around 5%, way above the current lows of around 1%.
-With buy-to-let mortgage rates typically higher than ordinary residential mortgage rates any increase can put a severe strain on your finances.
+With buy-to-let mortgage rates typically higher than ordinary residential mortgage rates, any increase can put a severe strain on your finances.

 Buy-to-let tip - Try to limit the amount of mortgage you need and fix your mortgage so that you know your outgoings in advance.